How to Prepare for CAT GD-PI & WAT 2026? Complete Guide

 9. Time Management

-The key to success in GDs is to be well-prepared, confident, and respectful.
-By following these tips, you can showcase your communication, critical thinking, and teamwork skills, making a strong impression on the GD evaluators.
+The key to performing well in GD rounds is being well-prepared, confident, and respectful.
+By following these tips, candidates can demonstrate strong communication, analytical thinking, and teamwork skills- qualities highly valued by B-schools during the GD-PI-WAT 2026 selection process.

 Here are a few tips straight from the horse's mouth in order to improve your PI preparation as follows: